lydell/tiny-decoders/README.md

 - `test/`: [Jest] tests.
 - `flow/`: [Flow] typechecking tests.
 Turn off “ExpectError” in .flowconfig to see what the errors look like.
 - `typescript/`: [TypeScript] type definitions, config and typechecking tests.
 - `dist/`: Compiled code, built by `npm run build`.
-This is what is published in the npm package.
+This is what’s published in the npm package.

 ## License